kumarsecurityfocal/ProbeNetworkTools/DEPLOYMENT.md

 - [x] Check for environment-specific API base URLs in configuration files
 - [ ] Verify all Axios/fetch requests will work in both environments
 - [ ] Test API calls after deployment to confirm routing works correctly

+### 7.7 Frontend Build Dependencies

+- [x] Add dayjs to package.json dependencies
+- [x] Add @mui/x-date-pickers to package.json dependencies
+- [ ] Ensure all imported libraries in code are listed in package.json
+- [ ] Check for any dynamic imports that might require additional dependencies
+- [ ] Run a test build before deployment to catch any missing dependencies

 **Current Status**: The current implementation in `frontend/src/services/api.js` correctly uses relative paths for all API endpoints and is configured for environment compatibility via: